 Budget Booster utilizes the last 60 days of a campaign’s lost impression share metrics to calculate a Booster Score.
 The Booster score helps you quantify the Budgets with the biggest opportunity to spend additional ad dollars, and tells you the amount the spend could be boosted by to achieve optimal returns.

 A Booster score can be generated on the Company, Client, Budget, and Campaign level.

 The score is a representation of the amount of the available impressions and spend that a campaign has captured.
 Any impressions missed due to limited daily budgets or a status of ‘paused’ are considered lost potential spend.

 Booster Score can be loosely thought of as the percentage of the total available spend that the campaign captured in the last 60 days.

 A Booster Score of 22 (for example) means your accounts are reaching under one-fourth of their spend potential under current strategies.

 How is Booster Data Calculated?

-First, Booster determines the number of days a campaign was eligible to receive an impression.
+For search and display campaigns, Booster determines the number of days a campaign was eligible to receive an impression.
 Each eligible day (known as a ‘Sample’) is then analyzed to determine the number of lost impressions due to insufficient budget.

 Sample data for lost impressions, along with cost and impressions, are aggregated for each eligible day.
 These lost impressions are then used to approximate the amount of spend that was lost due to insufficient budget.